centreon/centreon-documentation/cloud/graph-views/introduction-map.md

 Centreon MAP is a solution fully available in the Centreon web interface while offering you the best possible experience in creating, visualizing and sharing graphical representations of your monitored infrastructure.

-The difference with the MAP (Legacy) version is that MAP provides you with an edition tool fully embedded in the web interface.
-You do not need to install anything on your desktop.
-You can navigate easily between the edition mode and the view mode.

-> See how to manage views using the Centreon MAP REST API [here](https://docs-api.centreon.com/api/centreon-map/).

 ## Overview

 Create, customize, and visualize your maps within a single web interface.